JohnKeysCloud/battleship/src/typescript/logic/bs-gameboard-factory/bs-gameboard-factory.md

 [Here is what I learned on my exploration of `Symbol`s](#whats-a-symbol-yo)

-In my battleship gameboard implementation, I use `Symbol('V')` stored as `vacant` and `Symbol('O')` stored as `occupied` in the `POSITION_STATES` object to fill a 2D array.
+In my battleship gameboard implementation, I use `Symbol('VC')` stored as `vacant` and other symbols with 2-letter labels stored as the ship types.
 This approach ensures:
    - **No Collisions**: Other parts of the code won't mistakenly overwrite or interact with these values.
    - **Clear Intent**: It's clear what each `Symbol` represents, improving code readability.
    - **Efficient State Management**: I manage the state of the board in a lightweight, performance-friendly manner without the risk of confusing states or accidental changes.

 By leveraging `Symbols`, I am taking advantage of their unique and immutable nature, enhancing the robustness and clarity of my code.

-I gave the symbols single letter descriptors (accessible via a symbols `.description` property) so that when printing our board to see the values, instead of seeing an insurmountable amount of  `vacant` or `occupied` strings, we'd see single letters in monospace, giving the gameboard symmetry, enhancing readability.
+I gave the symbols 2-letter descriptors (accessible via a symbols `.description` property) so that when printing our board to see the values, instead of seeing an insurmountable amount of `vacant` or ship-type strings, we'd see 2-letters in monospace in each position, giving the gameboard symmetry, enhancing readability.

-They are stored in the `POSITION_STATES` object for organizational purposes.

 ### `BattleshipBoardFactory implements IGridGameboardSquare<symbol>` Class